Hair Growth Education

 Scalp Biology and the Hair Growth Environment

 Hair follicles do not function independently from the scalp around them.
-Barrier function, oil balance, inflammation, microbial conditions, and local scalp anatomy all influence how well follicles operate.
-A healthy scalp helps support the environment in which hair can grow and cycle normally.
+Barrier function, oil balance, comfort, microbial conditions, and local scalp anatomy all influence the environment around follicles.
+A healthy-feeling scalp helps support the conditions in which hair can grow and cycle normally.

 This is one reason scalp care is so important in hair biology.
 Even when the follicle is the central focus, the surrounding environment matters.